WajdAlrabiah/WajdAlrabiah/README.md

 # Hi there, I'm Wajd Alrabiah

 ## About Me
-- Senior AI student at Princess Nourah University
+- AI graduate from Princess Nourah University
 - Passionate about **Machine Learning, NLP, and Data Mining**
+- Interested in **AI applications, Human-Computer Interaction, and Intelligent Systems**

 ## Skills & Tools